dill-lab/oath-frames/README.md

     python -m pip install -e .
   ```
 ## Data
-Please refer to `tbd` for our released data
+Please refer to `TODO` for our released data
+* Human Annotations
+* Expert + GPT-4
+* Analysis set (Model Predicted)
 * Train/Test/Eval Splits
-* 3M analysis set
-* 4K Human Annotations
+*Note: Posts labeled with '0', '[]', or do not have any labels are those that have been filtered out as irrelevant to our task.
+Please exclude these during analysis*
 ## Training and Evaluation
 Please refer to `src/` for finetuning `Flan-T5-Large` on our data
 ## Frame Analysis